 Jason began to turn when the captain seized his arm.
-His grip was vice-like.
+His grip was vise-like.
 He grinned still, but his eyes bespoke deadly seriousness.
 “We will not sweat too long here, I hope?”

 He understood.
 This was a seaman accustomed to less-than-honorable dealings.
 “Of course.
 Tell your men to leave half of my chests on-board as insurance until you’re paid.”

 After embracing the ship captain, Jason tossed his left leg over the balustrade and climbed down the net.
 He found Grand Inquisitor Charles Kerflue at the end of the pier with an escort of twelve men lobstered in polished steel plate.
-He instinctively removed his bronze ring and stuffed it in a silken pocket.
+He removed his twinkling wedding band and stuffed it in a silken pocket.

 The Grand Inquisitor bowed.
 “Lord Jason, it is a pleasure to set eyes upon you once more.”